Introduction to theoretical Astro Physics

 - T. Padmanabhan: Theoretical Astrophysics, Vol. I-III, Cambridge Univ.
 Press

 - A. Unsöld & B. Baschek: The new Cosmos, Springer, Berlin

 - S.L.
 Shapiro & S.A.
 Teukolsky: Black Holes, White Dwarfs, & Neutron Stars, John Wiley & Sons

 - M. Bartelmann, Theoretical Astrophysics -- an Introduction, Wiley-VCH, Weinheim

 Available notes (in German):

 Description of exams and course work

-There will be an oral exam of about 30 minutes duration.
+There will be an oral exam of 30 minutes duration.
 Therein the achievement of the competencies given in section learning outcome is tested exemplarily at least to the given cognition level using Comprehension questions, reflection of simple formulas for the description of elementary relations, and sample calculations for order-of-magnitude estimates.

 For example an assignment in the exam might be: